JcerelusDev/CanvasGameJs/README.md

-It also supports (gravity and collision detection) , you can build the entire game using only (canvasGameJs), because it is well documented.
+It also supports (gravity and collision detection) , you can build the entire game using only (canvasGameJs), because it is well documented and built.